dartsatlas/broadcast.dartsatlas.com/index.md

 [hello@dartsatlas.com](mailto:hello@dartsatlas.com)

-Darts Atlas ([dartsatlas.com](https://www.dartsatlas.com)) is the best digital scoreboard for broadcasting steel-tip darts.
-Special web pages and features make it easy to add rich overlays and in-depth game information to your broadcasts, simply by copying and pasting a few URLs.
+Darts Atlas ([dartsatlas.com](https://www.dartsatlas.com)) provides a full-service digital scoreboard for broadcasting steel-tip darts.
+A single platform provides simple match setup, scorekeeping, stat tracking, public scoreboards, and a suite of broadcasting tools to bring you everything you need to produce a professional, engaging, and informative program.

-- Use our single-board or dual-board score bugs
+- Select from a number of scoreboard variants
 - Set up all of your screens for a new match in under 30 seconds
 - Run a league or tournament with automatically-updated leaderboards, brackets, and stats
 - Create individual exhibition matches and invite players to join
-- View detailed match data from the match broadcast booth
+- View detailed match data from the broadcast booth

+Want to dive right in? **[Check out our Broadcasting Guide](/guide)**, which provides configuration details and examples for 4 Scenes and 11 Sources in OBS.

 See the Darts Atlas broadcast experience in-action on the City League Darts YouTube channel at [watch.cityleaguedarts.com](https://watch.cityleaguedarts.com).

-Read on to learn about what Darts Atlas can do for your production.
+Read on to learn more about what Darts Atlas can do for your production.

-## Score Bugs
+## Scoreboards

 ### 501 Single-Board